kinectron/kinectron/memory-bank/activeContext.md

   3. Implement proper UI state management for stream buttons

 - Implementing clear separation between core API and examples:

   1. Core client API in `src/`, examples in `examples/` directory
   2. Improved maintainability through clearer project structure

+- Simplifying body tracking initialization:
+  1. Follow a more sequential and predictable flow for starting body tracking
+  2. Ensure proper cleanup of previous tracking sessions before starting new ones
+  3. Improve error handling and state management
+  4. Use a simpler approach based on the legacy code pattern